swampman504/greek-nouns-with-articles/README.md

 This is an Anki deck covering (for now) 90 frequently used Modern Greek nouns, with cards spanning all possible combinations of cases, singular/plural, and definite/indefinite articles.

-Each card presents the English version of a word and the case, and you, the industrious learner, enter the Greek-- always with the all-important leading article (except for vocative case).
+Each card presents the English version of a word with its article and case, and you, the industrious learner, enter the Greek-- always with the all-important leading article (except for vocative case).

 <hr>